cswingler/twitter-archive-cleaner-rb/README.md

 * `read_api.rb` reads the Twitter API and checks if the tweets parsed in the archive are still on Twitter
 * `delete_tweets.rb` deletes all the tweets based on some constants.

+It's also single-threaded, so it's slow!
+But you're a lot less likely to get rate-limited that way.